-- Abduction (away from the body)—glute medius and minimus, piriformis and TFL (tensor fascia latae).
+- Abduction (swinging the leg out to the side)—gluteus medius and minimus, piriformis and tensor fascia latae.

-- Adduction (towards the body)—adductors, including the groin.
+- Adduction (bringing the leg back into the midline)—adductors, including the groin.

-- External rotation—glute max, piriformis, quads and the external rotators (obturators and gemilli).
+- External rotation—gluteus maximus, piriformis, quadriceps and the external rotators, including the obturators and gemilli.

-- Internal rotation—glute medius and minimus, TFL and adductors.
+- Internal rotation—gluteus medius and minimus, TFL and adductors.

 WHAT CAUSES TIGHT HIPS?